 When I actually was in school, I loved going out to get everything I needed for the upcoming year, whether that meant following a checklist given out by my elementary school or getting the necessities for my college dorm, I always enjoyed the process.

 I still look forwards to these yearly sales as an adult.
-Back to school season is where I stock up on mechanical pencils, composition notebooks, and other essentials for my writing.
+Back-to-school season is when I stock up on my mechanical pencils of choice, composition notebooks, and other essentials for my writing.